Coping with feeling rejected by Mr Unavailable’s & Assclowns – Part Three

 If you keep internalising his behaviour and making it about you, you can take each of these things and say “I’m not good enough to love, I’m not good enough to be communicated with, I’m not good enough for him to be emotionally available with and so on and so on…”

-Whilst you enable assclowns and Mr Unavailable’s behaviour by dancing to their beat and accepting it, they are how they are in spite of you.
+While your dancing to their beat and accepting their behaviour serves to enable assclowns and Mr Unavailables behaviour, they are how they are in spite of you.
 They were this way before they met you, they are this way now, and they will be this way if you’re smart enough to make a run for it.

 This is not about you.